Click on the dropdown button to translate.

 Romans 7:22 “In my inner being I delight in God’s law.”

 Grace was there all along.
 And God’s Law was there all along.
 Long before Mount Sinai, “Abraham obeyed My voice and kept My charge, My commandments, My statutes, and My laws.”
 (Gen 26:5).
 Abraham obeyed “by faith.”
+He obeyed because he believed.

-For those who say there was no “Spirit of Christ” during the Old Testament period:
+And for those who say there was no “Spirit of Christ” during the Old Testament period:

 1 Peter 1:10-11 “Concerning this salvation, the prophets, who spoke of the grace that was to come to you, searched intently and with the greatest care, trying to find out the time and circumstances to which the Spirit of Christ in them was pointing when he predicted the sufferings of the Messiah and the glories that would follow” (NIV).